sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rspec-unit-tests/27/README.md

   end
   ```

 > It's also possible to use FFaker to generate some data either for `User.create` or for FactoryGirl.
 But FFaker can run into intermittent issues because it can produce duplicate data or results you may not expect.
-Therefore many people prefer to use FactoryGirl `sequence`.
+Therefore many developers prefer to use FactoryGirl's `sequence`.

 Assuming we've already set `user` with first and last names, we can then test that the `full_name` method correctly calculates the full name: